 Which type of yoga do you teach and how did you choose it?

 I teach several styles of yoga including Ashtanga, Hatha, Vinyasa Flow, Yin, Restorative and Yoga Nidra.
 However, I’ve tailored different styles of yoga to create my own blend of yoga, Yogagise Yoga.
 Yogagise Yoga is all about energising through yoga, it’s a state of wellbeing.
-Whether students are looking to strengthen their body, increase flexibility, calm & relax their minds or simply take time out for themselves; I create a class which helps them to achieve their goals.
+Whether students are looking to strengthen their body, increase flexibility, calm & relax their minds or simply take time out for themselves; I create a class that helps them to achieve their goals.

 What is the most rewarding aspect of teaching yoga in your experience?

 I love it when I teach a class and can see a positive reaction from my students at the end.
-I am glad that I can help people to distress and feel better about themselves.
+I am glad that I can help people de-stress and feel better about themselves.
 I also enjoy being in charge of my own time, my own work and projects.
 There is so much joy in just walking around London in between each of my classes.
 I like that I am doing a little bit of everything.
 It keeps things very interesting.

 What’s the most misunderstood element of yoga in general, that beginners always ask you about?

-I think it’s the misconception that you need to be flexible to do yoga because that’s not true at all, sure it helps for certain poses, but flexibility is not a prerequisite for yoga, it’s something which can develop once you start it.
+I think it’s the misconception that you need to be flexible to do yoga because that’s not true at all, sure it helps for certain poses, but flexibility is not a prerequisite for yoga, it’s something that can develop once you start it.
 I always encourage people who are new to yoga to start slow, focus on how they feel in each pose and move with awareness.
 Yoga is unique because it has no boundaries, it can be done almost anywhere, at any time, with anyone and requires little more than a mat.
 It is suitable for all ages, fitness levels, shapes & sizes, and there is a style of yoga to suit everyone, from Vinyasa Flow to Restorative yoga.

 What has been your best success story with a yoga client?

 I have success stories with all my yoga clients, they set themselves small goals which we work towards together, some of them simply just want to stretch, others are trying to strengthen a certain part of their body, or recovering from an injury, or looking to relax and destress.
-Whatever their goals are, there’s a style of yoga which will work best for them.
+Whatever their goals are, there’s a style of yoga that will work best for them.

 Do you think Sophrology and yoga can complement each other and how can they work together?